cdapio/cdap/docs/developer-guide/source/rest.rst

 	GET <base-url>/apps/WordCount/flows/WordCounter/live-info

-The response is formatted in JSON; an example of this is shown in the `Continuuity Reactor Testing and Debugging Guide <debugging.html#debugging-reactor-applications>`_.
+The response is formatted in JSON; an example of this is shown in:

+.. rst2pdf: CutStart

+.. only:: html

+	`Continuuity Reactor Testing and Debugging Guide <debugging.html#debugging-reactor-applications>`__

+.. only:: pdf

+.. rst2pdf: CutStop

+	`Continuuity Reactor Testing and Debugging Guide <http://continuuity.com/docs/reactor/current/en/debugging.html#debugging-reactor-applications>`__

 To find out the address of a Service's container host and the container's debug port, you can query the Reactor for the live info of a Service's Twill Runnable via an HTTP GET method::